lukassalguero/Lukas-Portafolio/proyecto-1/README.md

 - Infant had fever in the last 2 weeks (Yes/No)

-## Estructura del Proyecto
+## Project Structure

-- `data (R.data)`: Contiene el código fuente del análisis.
+- `data (R.data)`: Contains the source code for the analysis.
-- `: Dataset utilizado para el análisis.
+- `: Dataset used for the analysis.
-- `Results/`: Carpeta que contiene las visualizaciones generadas.
+- `Results/`: Folder containing the generated visualizations.
-- `R Scripts`: Lista de dependencias necesarias para ejecutar el proyecto.
+- `R Scripts`: List of dependencies required to run the project.
-- `Final Conclusions`: Lista de dependencias necesarias para ejecutar el proyecto.
+- `Final Conclusions`: List of dependencies required to run the project.